rmak05/RISC-V_Assembler_and_Pipeline_Simulator/README.md

     ./main.exe
     ```

-    To run the code with a display of simulation in automatic mode (automatically runs each clock cycle with a delay) :
+    To run the code with a display of simulation in automatic mode (automatically runs each clock cycle with a delay, delay must be an integer expressed in milliseconds) :

     ```bash
-    ./main.exe display automatic
+    ./main.exe display automatic 1000
     ```

     <img src="README_Images/automatic.png" alt="Image not found">